+If you want to buy or sell cryptocurrencies, you need a cryptocurrency wallet.
+You can use mobile, web, desktop or hardware wallet.
 Many special hardware wallets are available for you to store Bitcoins.
-Popular wallets are Ledger and Trezor.
+Popular hardware wallets are Ledger and Trezor.
 These are pretty easy to use and allow you to keep your bitcoins safe from intruders.
 Besides, only like this you absolutely can be sure the Bitcoins are yours and nobody can steal your coins.
 Similar wallets include KeepKey, Digital Bitbox and Coldcard.
 How do they work?

 Most hardware wallets work pretty simple.
 These are physical tiny computer like devices that themselves are not connected to the internet.
 You hook them up on a computer, after which you open them safely through a personal pincode for example.
 Most wallets are opened via an extension on a browser, or a standalone application on the computer.

-To read the wallet or in order to receive Bitcoins, you do not need internet access at all.
+To see your balance or in order to receive Bitcoins, you do not need internet access at all.
 But if you want to transfer Bitcoins out of your wallet, you do need a connection.

 On most of these hardware devices you can easily create a new wallet.
 Alternatively you can import an existing wallet.
 Importing happens by entering the words of your paper backup.
 This paper backup is also called a seed phrase.
 This seed consist of 12, 18 or 24 words which you can write down and store in a secure spot.
 By entering this seed in any wallet, you can access your funds and make Bitcoin transfers.